gitworkflows/corrosion/docs/index.md

 ## Table of Contents

 -   **[Getting Started](./getting-started.md)**
-    -   Your first steps: prerequisites, installation, and running the project locally.
+    -   Your first steps: prerequisites, installation, and running the project locally (including Docker).
 -   **[Core Concepts](./core-concepts.md)**
     -   Understand the architecture: the Rust core, the WebView frontend, and the API bridge.
 -   **[The JS-Rust API Bridge](./api-bridge.md)**